Hintze Hall is the gateway to our collections and galleries.

 It will be surrounded by other star exhibits - ten new display bays along the length of the hall, representing the full extent of the Museum's collections.

-The Museum has two entrances.
-Our Queen's Gate entrance is best for visiting Dinosaurs and is a five-minute walk from Gloucester Road tube station (Circle, District and Piccadilly lines).
+Our Queen's Gate entrance is best for visiting Dinosaurs, and is a five-minute walk from Gloucester Road tube station.